 - Begin brushing your child’s teeth twice a day with a fluoride toothpaste.
 Once you begin seeing your child’s teeth coming in, start brushing your child’s teeth with a smear of toothpaste the size of a grain of rice.
 As your child gets older, you can begin using a pea-sized amount.
 This should be done after your baby has their last drink or food of the day.
 Do not put your baby to bed with a bottle; it can lead to tooth decay.

 - Ask about your child’s teeth and fluoride varnish.
-During their dental visits, your pediatric dentist will check your child’s gums and teeth and ensure everything is growing smoothly.
+During their dental visits, your pediatric dentist in Powdersville will check your child’s gums and teeth and ensure everything is growing smoothly.
 Our dentists will be able to apply fluoride varnish to help prevent tooth decay.

 - Baby teeth are susceptible to decay (cavities).
 They have a thinner layer of enamel, so it is essential to establish a healthy dental care routine at a young age.